Irvine & Co, along with William Gray & Co, helped make West Hartlepool a major centre for British shipbuilding.

 Rolling mills were established in 1874.

-In 1874 C M Palmer was appointed as a Member of Parliament.
+C M Palmer was appointed as a Member of Parliament from 1874.
 However the business suffered without his presence, and he was forced to return in 1876 to save the company.
 Various members of management were dismissed.

 In 1883 Palmer broke the record for the largest shipping tonnage (61,113) produced in a single year.
 Palmer was largely producing cargo-carrying steamships for the coal and iron industries of the North of England.